MightyHelper/ppyd-gol/reports/main.typ

   ]
 )

 Another issue was that the program occasionally hung after execution.
 This was caused by varying process speeds; during time-bounded execution, some processes would perform an extra iteration and then hit an `MPI_Barrier` inside the main loop.
 Since other processes had already exited the loop, the program would never finish.
-The solution was to add more communication: the master process#footnote[The one at rank 0 on `MPI_COMM_WORLD`.] now communicates to the other nodes after each iteration whether another iteration should be performed.
+The solution was adding more communication: the master process#footnote[The one at rank 0 on `MPI_COMM_WORLD`.] now communicates to the other nodes after each iteration whether another iteration should be performed.

 #pagebreak()